Pete Ladygo

 Peter Glenn Ladygo (June 23, 1928 – August 22, 2014) was an American football player.
-He played as a guard and linebacker for the Pittsburgh Steelers in the National Football League from 1952 to 1954, and as a guard for the Ottawa Rough Riders in the Canadian Football League in 1955.
+He played as a guard and linebacker for the Pittsburgh Steelers in the National Football League (NFL) from 1952 to 1954, and as a guard for the Ottawa Rough Riders in the Canadian Football League (CFL) in 1955.
 Ladygo played college football for the University of Maryland.